What is Keto?

 Final Step: Fine tune everything!

 After the first couple weeks, you should be over the keto flu and settling into your new lifestyle.
 Now’s the time to start trying to hit your macros.
 You may have already started hitting them without even trying.
-Like we said, the calories start to adjust themselves as you eat more fat.
 After you start focusing on your macros, start listening to your body and tweaking things until you feel optimal.
-We’re always playing with our ratios and types of fat to see what makes us feel optimal.
+We’re always playing with our ratios and types of protein and fat to see what makes us feel optimal.
 The longer you do it, the more in tune with your body you’ll feel.
 Now that we’ve been living the keto lifestyle for a while, we tweak the types of foods we eat and experiment with new ones like sardines and liver.

 What’s the Keto Flu?

 The keto flu is a side effect from starting a keto diet.
 You may have even experienced it if you ever tried to severely restrict your calories or fasted.
 As you lower your carbohydrates, your body will begin converting your dietary fat and stored fat to ketones.
 The problem is your body doesn’t quite know what to do with them yet.
 Fat is normally only a secondary fuel source for our body.
 So, for a couple days, your body goes though a withdrawal-like phase.

 The best way to avoid the keto flu, or at least minimize it, is by taking in a lot of electrolytes.
 This can be done with the food you eat (leafy green veggies and avocados), Pink Salt, or an electrolyte replacement drink.
 You see, in addition to your body not knowing what to do with the ketones, its also losing water and electrolytes.
 When we lose electrolytes, we feel sick.
 Some of the symptoms you may experience are:

 - Muscle cramps

 - Poor concentration

 - Muscle soreness